Authenticated Profiles

 How it works

-A profile is a snapshot of three pieces of browser state, captured from a live session and stored under a name unique to your token:
+A profile captures three pieces of the browser state from a live session and stores them under a name scoped to your API token:

 - Cookies — including HttpOnly, Secure, and SameSite attributes